seL4/verification-manifest/README.md

   of the seL4 code and proof repositories.
 It is updated automatically by CI jobs.
   It points to specific revision hashes, and should generally not be modified manually.

+- `mcs.xml`: this manifest stores the latest tested-as-working combination of the seL4 code and proof repositories for the MCS proofs (the `rt` branch in the `l4v` repository).
+It is updated automatically by CI jobs.
+It points to specific revision hashes, and should generally not be modified manually.

-- development manifests such as `devel.xml` and `mcs.xml`: these are for proof development and typically point to branch names of the verification repositories in combination with a fixed revision hash of the seL4 code repository.
-The seL4 revision in `devel.xml` is updated automatically by CI jobs for code changes in seL4 that are not visible to the proofs.
+- development manifests such as `devel.xml` and `mcs-devel.xml`: these are for proof development and typically point to branch names of the verification repositories in combination with a fixed revision hash of the seL4 code repository.
+The seL4 revision in `devel.xml` and `mcs-devel.xml` is updated automatically by CI jobs for code changes in seL4 that are not visible to the proofs.
 It should be updated manually or using the [version bump][] script whenever proofs are updated in sync with the code.
-This will then trigger a CI run and, if successful, a corresponding update in `default.xml`.
+This will then trigger a CI run and, if successful, a corresponding update in `default.xml` or `mcs.xml`.

 - release version manifests such as `12.0.0.xml`: these store the repository version configuration for official releases of seL4.
 Use these to check proofs